bcbi/REDCap.jl/README.md

 ## Syntax
 Every REDCap API method is available as a function that supplies certain required parameters and checks user inputs for validity.
+Return values and REDCap messages are returned directly, but the documentation shows how these can be parsed.

 Function arguments are named after RECap method parameters.
 These are passed as named arguments and take values with intuitive types, with a few exceptions to note: